-- Demand-Driven Planning: The most successful supply chain strategies are demand-driven.
+- Demand-driven planning: The most successful supply chain strategies are demand-driven.
 That means using accurate demand forecasting tools, managing risks effectively, and using real-time insights that tweak pricing strategies to keep revenue growing.

-- Intelligent Planning: Adapt the supply chain plan to fluctuating market scenarios.
-Agile planning allows for fine-tuning of factory operations and manufacturing processes that are sensitive to changing customer needs.
+- Intelligent planning: Adapt the supply chain plan to fluctuating market scenarios.
+Agile planning allows for fine-tuning factory operations and manufacturing processes that are sensitive to changing customer needs.
 This provides manufacturers with greater visibility across the value chain.
 There are also analytical insights that help manufacturers to respond faster and better.

-- Integrated Sales, Operations and Strategic Business Planning: Coordinating sales, distribution, logistics and other operations adds efficiency, but this can be difficult.
+- Integrated sales, operations and strategic business planning: Coordinating sales, distribution, logistics and other operations adds efficiency, but this can be difficult.
 Use a unified business planning approach to integrate all the people, processes and technology.
 This improves forecasting by involving accounting and tying everything together.

-- Product Management: Product decisions can impact a business’s productivity.
+- Product management: Product decisions can impact a business’s productivity.
 Collaborate with product teams to make sure new products are made for the right price, time and place.
 Demand, productive capabilities and operational efficiencies can all be impacted.
 Collaboration between all involved parties is essential to ensure efficiency.

-- Continuous Supply: All previous strategies depend on having a continuous and reliable supply.
+- Continuous supply: All previous strategies depend on having a continuous and reliable supply.
 Without it, a business can have excessive inventory, adding to its operational costs.
 With the right technology, infrastructure and analytical insights come a smoother supply chain plan.

 Secrets for Better Execution

-The truth is, there are no secrets for better supply chain planning and execution.
+The truth is, there are no secrets to better supply chain planning and execution.
 The answers are obvious, but that doesn’t mean they’re always followed.
 For example, you want to have dependable suppliers, but many will only look at the bottom line.
 While cost is important, reliability is more important.
 You need to depend on them to deliver as contracted.